nx-js/observer-util/README.md

 ## Key features

-- Any synchronous JavaScript code can be observed - including expando properties, loops, getters/setters, inheritance and ES6 collections.
+- Any JavaScript code is correctly observed in reactions - including expando properties, loops, getters/setters, inheritance and ES6 collections.
 Check out the [examples](#examples) section for more.

 - No special syntax or setup is required, you will likely use the `observable` and `observe` functions only.

 - Observable objects are not modified at all.
-Seamless proxies are used instead of getters/setters and array hacks.
-The underlying raw object can be easily retrieved and used when you don't want to trigger observers.
+The underlying raw object can be easily retrieved and used when you don't want to trigger reactions.

-- You don't have to explicitly define observable properties.
-A minimal set of observable properties is automatically maintained based on the observer functions.

-- Triggered observers run asynchronously, but always before the next repaint in browsers.
-Your data always reaches a stable and fresh state before repaints.
+- Triggered reactions run asynchronously, but always before the next repaint in browsers.
+Your reactions reach a stable and fresh state before repaints.

-- Duplicates and loops are automatically removed from triggered observers.
+- Duplicates and loops are automatically removed from triggered reactions.
 This ensures that your code won't run twice without a reason.

 ## API

-### const obj = observable([Object])
+### const object = observable(object)

 Creates and returns an observable object.

-- If no argument is provided, it returns an empty observable.
+- If no argument is provided, it returns an empty observable object.
-- If an object is passed as argument it wraps the passed object in an observable.
+- If an object is passed as argument, it wraps the passed object in an observable.
 - If an observable object is passed, it simply returns the passed observable object.

 ```js